Karim-Chammout/kodluyouruz/README.md

 ## kodluyouruz-team

-### I made this repo for our group to share our work
+### I made this repo for our group so everyone can share his/her work

 There is an image inside of the img folder, which is a wireframe image for a simple website, and I need everyone to take his/her own branch and do his/her own design and then push it on GitHub so everyone can see your work and give some feedback to improve it.